cogroo/jspell.br/HUNSPELL/pt_PT/README_pt_PT.txt

-This is a Portuguese dictionary for hunspell:
+This is a Portuguese (Portugal) dictionary for Hunspell:

-Copyright (C) 2006-2008  Jose Joao de Almeida <jj@di.uminho.pt> ,
+Copyright (C) 2006-2009  José João de Almeida <jj@di.uminho.pt> ,
 	Rui Vilela <ruivilela@di.uminho.pt> ,
 	Alberto Simões <ambs@di.uminho.pt>

 Dep.
-Informatica, Universidade do Minho
+Informática, Universidade do Minho
 Portugal

-Licensed under (check COPYING file for full license) GPL version 2.0 or later
+All dictionary files and associated programs are currently covered by the (GPL/LGPL/MPL), by this order.
+See also COPYING file for more details, if available.

+Regarding license versions:
+     1. GPL Version 2
-  LGPL version 2.1 or later
+     2. LGPL Version 2.1
-  MPL version 1.1
+     3. MPL Version 1.1

 To install : Find a suitable application that uses myspell
     dictionaries like openoffice, or hunspell terminal aplication.
 Use